briandgomez/Study/Back End/Notes.md

  Additonal help:  [10 Basic SQL Concepts](https://www.programming-hero.com/blog/10-sql-concepts-that-every-developer-should-know.html)

  ## NoSQL
-Databases that store information that is NOT relational.
+Databases that store information that is NOT ONLY relational.
 The information is one of the following:
 1. Key-Value - database where each data element is stored as a key-value  pair
 ![image](https://user-images.githubusercontent.com/69539559/163230340-c9a66a68-1ab9-4778-bac3-cd69cb0b3b66.png)
 2. Document database - information that is stored in document(JSON) objects.
 The documents store information in field-value pairs.
 The values can be strings, integers, arrays, booleans or objects